josephclaytonhansen/c-sharp-challenges/README.md

 </details>

 ### Challenge 10
 Use “new Random()” to deal 5 random cards to the user from a deck, and print those cards.
-Tell them if they have a full house.
+Tell them if they have a:
+- straight flush
+- 4-of-a-kind
+- full house
+- flush
+- straight
+- 3-of-a-kind
+- two pairs
+- a pair